dimitry-lzs/space/mars_path.md

 11. **Resource Allocation Debate**[Resource Gain][<span style="color:green">Green</span>]

     *Description*: As the mission progresses, a debate arises regarding the optimal use of the gathered resources.
-Some members of the colony have different priorities, leading to discussions and minor disagreements.
+Some members of the settlement have different priorities, leading to discussions and minor disagreements.

     *Skill Requirement*: **Problem Solving Level 6**